xaviersolau/BlazorJsBlob/README.md

 ### Save the JavaScript Blob as a file

-In the case where you need to save the data stored in your Blob, here is a really easy way: you can just use the `IBlobService` and call the method `SaveAsFileAsync`.
+In the case where you need to save the data stored in your Blob, here is a really easy way: you can just use the `IBlobService` and call the method `SaveAsFileAsync` with the Blob as parameter.

 ```csharp
 // Let's say that we have a Blob created.